On this page

 Rebate for charitable institutions and rebatable employers

-An FBT rebate (essentially a tax discount) is available to organisations that are:
+An FBT rebate (essentially a tax discount) is available to organisations that are 'rebatable employers':

 Rebatable employers include:

-These organisations are entitled to have their liability reduced by a rebate equal to 47% of the gross FBT payable, subject to a cap of $30,000 per employee for the 2018 FBT year and onwards.
+Where they meet all relevant eligibility criteria, organisations are entitled to have their liability reduced by a rebate equal to 47% of the gross FBT otherwise payable, subject to a cap of $30,000 per employee for the 2018 FBT year and onwards.

 The benefit of this rebate is that the organisation can offer employees non-salary benefits that are subject to the discounted FBT.

-Exemption for health promotion charities, public benevolent institutions (PBIs) and hospital and ambulance services
+Exemption for HPCs, PBIs and hospital and ambulance services

-Certain categories of organisations are exempt from FBT subject to a cap, provided that they are endorsed for FBT exemption by the ATO.
+Certain categories of organisations are exempt from FBT subject to a cap.
 This allows these organisations to provide salary packaging which is attractive to their employees.

-- public and not-for-profit hospitals and public ambulance services (the exemption is currently capped at $17,000 of fringe benefits per employee)
+• public or not-for-profit hospitals (unless controlled by a society or association that is a charity) and public ambulance services without ATO endorsement being required.
+The exemption is currently capped at $17,000 of fringe benefits per employee under a specific formula

-- registered public benevolent institutions and registered health promotion charities, provided they are endorsed to access the FBT exemption (a $30,000 cap per employee currently applies)
+• registered PBIs and RPCs, provided they are ATO endorsed to access the FBT exemption.
+A $30,000 cap per employee currently applies under a specific formula

 This means that, subject to the limit, there is no FBT payable on eligible benefits provided to employees by a FBT exempt endorsed organisation.

-Reporting obligations for a health promotion charity or a PBI
+Reporting obligations for a HPC or a PBI

 If the cap for an individual employee is exceeded, and FBT is payable, the organisation will need to register for FBT with the ATO, lodge an FBT return for the relevant FBT year and pay FBT by the due date.